Introduction

 Global Recognition Without Extra Effort

-Graduates from UK institutions rarely need to explain the credibility of their qualifications — it’s already built in.- UK degrees are recognised by employers and academic bodies worldwide.
+Graduates from UK institutions rarely need to explain the credibility of their qualifications — it’s already built in.

 - Many programmes align with international frameworks, such as the Bologna Process, which supports degree comparability across Europe.